 2. Make Life Easier

 Make your customer’s life easier with initiatives to improve the customer experience.
-As disruptive companies leverage breakthroughs in cloud, mobile, social, and artificial intelligence technology to deliver personalized, valuable, and immediate experiences, customers have more choices than ever.
+As disruptive companies leverage breakthroughs in the cloud, mobile, social, and artificial intelligence technology to deliver personalized, valuable, and immediate experiences, customers have more choices than ever.
 As a result, they expect this superior experience from any business they engage with.
 The ripple effect of a single bad experience or missed customer expectation goes beyond a lost sale.
 Fifty-seven percent of customers have stopped buying from a company because a competitor provided a better experience.
 What’s more, 62 percent of customers say they share bad experiences with others.
 With the proliferation of peer review sites and social media, a disappointed customer can inflict widespread reputational damage.

 Accenture’s Global Consumer Pulse survey found that 85 percent of customers are frustrated by dealing with a company that does not make it easy to do business with them, 84 percent by companies promising one thing, but delivering another; and 58 percent are frustrated with inconsistent experiences from channel to channel.
 Customers expect digital, at-home, and low-touch options.
 Companies should also re-examine offering omnichannel fulfillment options such as buy online, pickup in-store.

 Concentration should be placed on being reliable for scheduled deliveries, being able to fulfill orders, keeping customers informed, personalizing service, and measuring customer service levels.
 Delivering personalized experiences drives customer loyalty, with 70 percent of consumers saying a company’s understanding of their individual needs influences their loyalty, and 69 percent saying the same of personalized customer care.